Browse by . . .

 The Frick Collection

-1 East 70st Street at Fifth Avenue, New York
+1 East 70st Street, at Fifth Avenue, New York;

 Web site: Technology intrudes even here, with a brilliant virtual-reality tour

-and the best-organized museum site yet.
+and app—for the best-organized museum site yet.

 The Isabella Stewart Gardner Museum